Uniqueness of higher integrable solution to the Landau equation with Coulomb interactions: The -Poincar e inequality

 \section{The $\varepsilon$-Poincar\'e inequality}

-Next we present a weighted Poincar\'e inequality; this inequality plays a key role in our uniqueness proof.
-It is an adaptation of one proven in \cite{GG18} and is based on the general weighted Poincar\'e-Sobolev inequality shown in \cite{SW}. \begin{theo} Assume there exist $s>1$, a nonnegative function $f$ and a modulus of continuity $\eta(\cdot)$ such that for any cube $Q \subset \R^3$ with side length $r\in(0,1)$ the following inequality holds:
+In this section we present a weighted Poincar\'e inequality; this inequality plays a key role in the proof of Theorem \ref{main_thm_1}.
+It is an adaptation of another inequality proven in \cite{GG18} and is based on the general weighted Poincar\'e-Sobolev inequality shown in \cite{SW}. \begin{theo} Let $N\ge 1$ and assume there exist $s>1$, a nonnegative function $f$ and a modulus of continuity $\eta(\cdot)$ such that for any cube $Q \subset \R^3$ with side length $r\in(0,1)$ the following inequality holds:

 Then, given any $\varepsilon \in (0,1)$, for any smooth functions $\phi$ we have the the following $\varepsilon$-Poincar\'e inequality:

 where $\tilde \eta:(0,1)\mapsto\mathbb{R}$ is a decreasing function with $\tilde\eta(0+)=\infty$ determined by $\eta$. \end{theo} \begin{proof} The proof can be found in Theorem 2.7 in \cite{GG18}. \end{proof}